PhD Program Application Instructions

 See the Graduate School FAQs for International Applicants for detailed information.

 A satisfactory command of the English language is required for admission to the University of Washington Graduate School.
 Applicants who are not citizens of the United States on the date of admission and whose native language is other than English must meet the following terms and conditions.
 The TOEFL (or MLT) is required unless one of the specific exceptions listed in the Graduate School Memo 8 is met.
 Test scores must be less than 2 years old from the test date, and no waivers of this English competency requirement may be given.
-A minimum score of 7.0 (IELTS), 92 (TOEFLiBT), 580 (TOEFL), 237 (TOEFLC), or 90 (MLT) is required for admission to the School of Social Work PhD Program in Social Welfare.
+A minimum score of 6.5 (IELTS), 80 (TOEFLiBT), 500 (TOEFL), 237 (TOEFLC), or 90 (MLT) is required for application and admission to the School of Social Work PhD Program in Social Welfare.

 For both the TOEFL and TSE, registration forms or previous score reports less than 2 years old may be requested from the Educational Testing Service, Princeton, NJ 08541; email at firstname.lastname@example.org.
 (See Graduate School Memo 15 for the University's policy.)

 The US State Department of Justice and US Immigration and Naturalization Service mandate all schools to verify certification of adequate financial support from each international student.
-For individuals applying for the academic year 2011-12, see the Graduate School website for the estimated the total cost of study.
-When the main application form is submitted, all international applicants must fill out and submit the University of Washington Statement of Financial Ability form.
+See the Graduate School website for the estimated the total cost of study.
+When the full application is submitted, all international applicants must fill out and submit the University of Washington Statement of Financial Ability form.

 Graduate appointments awarded by degree programs are considered authorized employment.
 The School of Social Work works with students to ensure financial support in the form of 9-month research or teaching appointments or fellowships from within the University of Washington or from external sources for at least the first 3 years of the doctoral program.
 These appointments will satisfy the majority of the annual (12-month) financial requirement; applicants are required to provide proof that they have supplemental support.